-The author would like to thank Mor Harchol-Balter for suggesting the problem, particularly the extension to varying transmission times, and Abhiram Ranade for helpful discussions.
-The author also thanks the anonymous referee for pointing out the error in Theorem 10 in an earlier version of the paper.
+The author thanks Mor Harchol-Balter for suggesting the problem, particularly the extension to varying transmission times, and Abhiram Ranade for helpful discussions.
+The author also thanks the anonymous referee for pointing out the error in Theorem 12 in an earlier version of the paper.